-Automatic gas shut off valves are designed for earthquakes, accidents and any event of impact.
-We have installed hundreds of automatic gas shut off valves to the manufacture’s specification.
+Automatic gas shut off valves are designed for earthquakes, accidents and other such events.
 Non-emergency shut offs will occur if the automatic gas shut off is not installed according to manufacturer’s specifications.
 For example, the impact of heavy vehicles can trigger a non-emergency shut off.
+We have successfully implemented hundreds of earthquake valve installations to the manufacturer’s specifications.

-Some cities and counties have regulations that require the installation of automatic gas shutoff devices, which may include excess flow gas shutoff valves and/or earthquake actuated gas shutoff valves.
-Regulations vary, but generally apply to new building construction, or significant alterations or additions to existing buildings.
+Some cities and counties have regulations that require the installation of automatic gas shutoff devices, which may include excess flow gas shutoff valves and/or earthquake gas shut off valve installation.
+Regulations may vary, but most regulations apply to new building construction, or significant alterations or additions to existing buildings.
 Check with your local city or county agency to see if regulations apply in your area.

-The State of California is required to approve all excess flow gas shutoff valves and earthquake actuated gas shutoff valves used in the State of California.
-The State of California is required to approve all excess flow gas shutoff valves and earthquake actuated gas shutoff valves used in the State of California.
+If you need to install an excess flow gas shutoff valve or an earthquake gas shutoff valve, it must be done by State of California certified professionals.
+The State of California is required to approve all excess flow gas shutoff valves and earthquake actuated gas shutoff valves used in the state.
 A list of approved valves is available on the DSA Gas Shut-off Valves Certification Program webpage.

 Automatic Gas Shutoff